therealhalonen/penetration_testing/h1/report.md

 end
 ```

-At the time of writing, ive had booted it up and plugged the Vagrants automatically generated `NAT` for Network Adapter 2, and tried some exploits just for testing, but havent got any results to report...
+At the time of writing, ive had booted it up, unplugged the Vagrant's automatically generated `NAT` adapter, and tried some exploits just for fun and testing, but haven't got any results to report...

 *TODO: Id go for the CUPS, as thats a service im quite familiar with, and know that it has(had) its weaknesses...*